 Finally, the separated charges must cross the photoactive layer/electrode interfaces to reach the external circuit.

-Organic–inorganic lead halide perovskite is regarded as one of ideal materials for photovoltaics ( At present there are different perovskite–type compounds which are not all very efficient), which demonstrated a certified power conversion efficiency (PCE) of 25.2% in 2019 surpassing the PCEs of the well-known high efficiency thin-film solar cells based on copper-indium-gallium-arsenide or cadmium iodide (CdTe).
+Organic-inorganic lead halide perovskite is regarded as one of the ideal materials for photovoltaics ( At present there are different perovskite-type compounds which are not all very efficient), which demonstrated a certified power conversion efficiency (PCE) of 25.2% in 2019 surpassing the PCEs of the well-known high-efficiency thin-film solar cells based on copper-indium-gallium-arsenide or cadmium iodide (CdTe).